Bergo1305/news-scraper/README.md

 ## Admin interface - scheduling tasks
 When all services are up and running, period task('collect_data') is automatically scheduled.
-This task is scheduled every 10 minutes(default).
+This task is scheduled every 1 minute(default).
+If you want to change this behavior go to http://localhost:8081/admin/django_celery_beat/periodictask/ as an admin.

-At http://localhost:8081/admin/django_celery_beat/periodictask/ as an admin, you can add, delete, scheduled any tasks.
+Here, you can add, delete, scheduled any tasks.
 Interface should look like this:

 ![My Diagram Image](data/admin.png)